 For a mark to be registered at the federal level, it must be used in interstate commerce.
 Therefore, a strong trademark strategy for a marijuana business includes finding ways to expand the brand across state lines.
 Ancillary branded products is a great way to do this and ties into the strategy in #4 above.

 Interestingly, the fact that GG Strains sold its Gorilla Glue branded T-shirts online, which could be purchased by Ohio residents (where The Gorilla Glue Company is located), played a role in making the case for infringement against the company.
 In this case, crossing state lines backfired because GG Strains never cleared the brand name.
-The company lacked a strong trademark strategy to increase the value of its intellectual property, marijuana license, and business, and it’s paying the price now.
+The company lacked a strong trademark strategy to increase the value of its intellectual property, marijuana license, and business, and it paid the price.

 The marijuana industry is growing rapidly, and with more money and players in the industry, the number of trademark infringement cases will go up.
 Remember, not everyone invests in a comprehensive trademark search before they start using a name or mark for their products and services, and that’s where things start to go wrong – although the effects of that mistake might not be felt for a long time.